-Developed in partnership with the University's Student Parent HELP Center, this piece offers specific guidance to students who are parents regarding options for fitting study abroad into their busy lives.
+Developed in partnership with the University's Student Parent HELP Center, this piece offered specific guidance to students who are parents regarding options for fitting study abroad into their busy lives.

 Parent web pages

-Address parent issues and study abroad.
-Parental concern has been identified as a major issues preventing more multicultural students from studying abroad.
-It is hoped that this set of web pages can address parental concerns and give students some help in answering tough parental questions.
+Addressed parent issues and study abroad.
+Parental concern has been identified as a major issue preventing more multicultural students from studying abroad.

-In 2001–'02 MSAG and the Study Abroad Curriculum Integration Team created an extensive biliography on multicultural students and study abroad.
+In 2001–'02 MSAG and the Study Abroad Curriculum Integration Team created an extensive bibliography on multicultural students and study abroad.